The Lobster Trap cover art

 About this listen

-Lobster has been a phenomenal success story, with a commercial fishery that has generated enormous wealth and fueled global appetites for one of the world’s most recognizable luxury foods.
-The great lobster boom that began in the 1990s has also led to violent fights over who has the right catch North America’s most valuable seafood, including for Canada’s Indigenous people who until now have been excluded from this industry.
-But overfishing and climate change are pushing lobster toward a cliff.
+Lobster has been a phenomenal success story, with a commercial fishery that has generated enormous wealth and fuelled appetites for one of the world’s most recognizable luxury foods.
+The great lobster boom that began in the 1990s has also led to violent fights over who has the right to catch this valuable seafood, including many Indigenous people in Canada, who until recently have been excluded from this industry.
+Now overfishing, trade wars, and climate change are threatening the future of this fishery in deeply troubling ways.

-Greg Mercer takes listeners on a global journey inside this precarious moment for the lobster industry, to show the money and heartache, and the danger and violence, tied up in it.
-Along the way, he explores lobster’s remarkable history, the gold-rush mentality that surrounds it, and examines what the future holds for this most precious shellfish.
+In this deeply reported, resonant, timely book, Greg Mercer takes readers on a fascinating global journey and inside this precarious moment for the lobster industry, to show the money and heartache, and the danger and violence, tied up in it.
+Along the way, he explores lobster’s remarkable history, the gold-rush mentality that surrounds it, and examines the looming crisis for this most precious shellfish.

 ©2025 Greg Mercer (P)2025 McClelland & Stewart

-Animals Biological Sciences Biology Outdoors & Nature Science
+Animals Biological Sciences Biology Editors Select Outdoors & Nature Science Fishing Heartfelt Inspiring Money

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.